 College pride is big, but it doesn’t get in the way of intercollege friendship.
 I’ve never felt so welcomed and liked as I do at my college.

-Each of these academic communities are made up of academic and support staff, and students.
-All colleges provide a safe, supportive environment leaving you free to focus on your studies, enjoy time with friends and make the most of the huge opportunities.
+Each of these academic communities are made up of academic staff, support staff and students.
+All colleges provide a safe, supportive environment, leaving you free to focus on your studies, enjoy time with friends and make the most of the huge opportunities.
 Colleges run lots of their own clubs and societies and you can always set up your own.
 Intercollege sport and drama can be a fun way to meet people from other colleges.
 Students mix freely across colleges and you are welcome to have friends over.
 You will also meet other people not at your college in your department and at University-wide events.

 You can find out detailed information about each of them on our colleges pages.